-Cadmium is a persistent and widespread heavy metal pollutant with no known health benefits.
+Cadmium is a widespread heavy metal pollutant with no known health benefits.
 Since the body does not readily eliminate it, cadmium accumulates in tissues.
 The level of cadmium in urine reflects exposure to cadmium over the previous 20 to 30 years.
-High cadmium levels in breast tissue and urine have been linked to increased rates of breast cancer.
+High cadmium levels in breast tissue and urine have been linked to increased rates of BC.

 Cadmium is associated with increased breast density, a marker for breast cancer risk.
 Cadmium exposure has been linked to increased risk of breast cancer in several population studies.
 Numerous studies have demonstrated that cadmium promotes the growth and proliferation of breast cancer cells.
 Now a new study has reported that cadmium interferes with the treatment effects of 5-Fluorouracil (5-FU) chemotherapy in hormone receptor positive breast cancer cells.